ABLOW, KEITH RUSSELL

 This book is a memoir and a tribute to the author's parents and sister.
 Her father was Milton Ager, a composer who wrote such songs as "Happy Days Are Here Again" and "Ain't She Sweet"--and who was a good friend of the Gershwins and other well-known composers of the era.
 Her mother, Cecelia Ager, was a columnist for Variety.

-The narrative gives a fascinating glimpse into the show business world--a family for whom money wasn't much of a problem, who ate their meals in restaurants, and who were always, more or less, among the rich and famous.
+The narrative gives a fascinating glimpse into the show business world and a family for whom money wasn't much of a problem, who ate their meals in restaurants, and who were always, more or less, among the rich and famous.

 This isn't just a collection of dropped names.
 It is also a fond recollection of people who were important to the author.